carlosmartinx/discovery-latam-fe-mirror-2/README.md

 $ yarn serve
 ```

-Furthermore, you could start it with SSR
+Furthermore, you could start it with Server Side Rendering

 ```sh
 $ yarn serve:ssr